StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

   The query statement used to create the materialized view.

   - Synchronous materialized views only support aggregate functions on a single column.
 Query statements in the form of `sum(a+b)` are not supported.
+  - When creating a synchronous materialized view with an aggregate function, you must specify the GROUP BY clause, and specify at least one GROUP BY column in SELECT.
   - From v3.1 onwards, synchronous materialized views support complex expressions for SELECT and aggregate functions, for example, query statements such as `select b, sum(a + 1) as sum_a1, min(cast (a as bigint)) as min_a from table group by b` or `select abs(b) as col1, a + 1 as col2, cast(a as bigint) as col3 from table`.
-  - From v3.1 onwards, synchronous materialized views can support more than one aggregate function for each column of the base table, for example, query statements such as `select sum(a), min(a) from table group by b`.
+  - From v3.1 onwards, each synchronous materialized view can support more than one aggregate function for each column of the base table, for example, query statements such as `select b, sum(a), min(a) from table group by b`.
-  - When creating a synchronous materialized view with an aggregate function, you must specify the GROUP BY clause, and specify at least one GROUP BY column in SELECT.
   - Synchronous materialized views do not support clauses such as JOIN, WHERE, and the HAVING clause of GROUP BY.

   > **CAUTION**